EU Carbon Border Adjustment Mechanism: Incentivisation of carbon pricing in countries outside the EU

 If countries outside the European Union have or will create their own carbon pricing policies, "they will avoid the EU's carbon border tax and keep the revenues for their own decarbonization projects".
 A similar UK CBAM will be implemented by 2027.

 The carbon import fee is not yet proposed to apply to a wide range of other products or services, such as automobiles, clothing, food and animal products (including those that lead to deforestation), shipping, aviation, or the importation of gas, oil and coal.

 It has been suggested that the mechanism will help reduce emissions not only by making companies reduce emissions but also by incentivising other countries (like the United States, which lacks federal carbon pricing) to create similar mechanisms.
 Some authors even argue that the CBAM constitutes the beginning of a climate club, as proposed by Nobel Memorial Prize winner William Nordhaus.
+One simulation made by "Sandbag" showed Japan, China and South Korea will be among the countries which will pay the highest fees, and all the 3 already began to improve their emissions trading systems.
+The effects on the economies of Ukraine, Moldova, or Uzbekistan can be even higher.

+Chinese steel will lose its low price advantage in the European Union by the end of 2027 with CBAM, if the embedded emissions will not be reduced, the price of Indian steel will rise even more.
+Already in 2026, Turkish steel will become cheaper than Chinese despite higher cost of production, because Turkey use electric arc furnaces.

+China intend to expand its ETS to new sectors and will put an absolute cap on emissions instead of intensity based, by 2027, among other because of CBAM.
+After the expansion, the system should cover most of major carbon emitting sectors.

 The carbon market in India and Turkish Emissions Trading System aim to keep the revenues for their own budgets.
+Other countries installing their own carbon pricing mechanisms due to CBAM include Brazil, Indonesia, Taiwan, Vietnam, Malaysia and Serbia.
+Countries considerating to create their own carbon border adjustment mechanism include Australia, Canada, Norway, Taiwan.
+The Open Coalition on Compliance Carbon Markets with the aim of establishing a global carbon market was created in the COP 30, partially due to CBAM.

 According to a report of the Asian Development Bank, the CBAM will reduce emissions only a little (which will be quickly offset by the rise in carbon intensive production), while harming import to the European Union.
 The report says "mechanisms to share emission reduction technology would be more effective".

+In January 2026, the government in India introduced Greenhouse gas emission Intensity targets for an additional 208 units.
+This brings the sectors of petroleum refineries, petrochemicals, textiles, and secondary aluminium into the Indian Carbon Market, so it covers 490 obligated entities in India's most carbon emitting sectors.
+One of the aims is to create a "CBAM Resilience".

+Thailand, Singapore, South Africa are also strengthening their carbon pricing systems due to CBAM.